JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 Luckily, there are many tools to help you.
 I'll try to highlight them here and hopefully you'll do validation for your environment as well.

+### Azure Advisor

-**Azure Advisor** is a great tool for getting recommendations for your Azure resources.
+Azure Advisor is a great tool for getting recommendations for your Azure resources.
 It also has ready-made workbooks available to you.
 You can find them here:

 [aka.ms/advisorworkbooks](https://aka.ms/advisorworkbooks)